grafana/loki/docs/sources/community/maintaining/release/1-create-release-branch.md

 ---
 # Create Release Branch

-A single release branch is created for every `major` or `minor` release(not for patched release).
-That release branch is then used for all the Stable Release, and all Patch Releases for that `major` and `minor` versions of the Grafana Loki.
+A single release branch is created for every `major` or `minor` release(not for patch releases).
+That release branch is then used for all the Stable Releases, and all Patch Releases for that `major` and `minor` versions of the Grafana Loki.

 ## Before you begin

 1. Determine the [VERSION_PREFIX]({{< relref "./concepts/version" >}}).
 1. Announce about the upcoming release in `#loki-releases` slack channel
-1. Skip this for patch release.
+1. Skip this for a patch release.
 Create an issue to communicate beginning of the release process with the community.
 Example issue [here](https://github.com/grafana/loki/issues/10468)

 ## Steps